 [Section 62G inserted by No. 36 of 2000 s.
 63.]

 62H.
-Registration
+Registration of political party

 (1) If the Electoral Commissioner, after considering all statements and replies to the statements under section 62G, is satisfied that the application complies with the requirements of section 62E, then, subject to subsection (3) and section 62J, the Electoral Commissioner is to register the political party.